FleekHQ/fleek-docs/docs/storage/fleek-sdk.md

 ```js
 await sdk.ipfs().add(...);
 ```

+### Viewing Your Pins on the Fleek App
+You can view the IPFS hashes of all your current files pinned to IPFS in the PINNING tab on the Fleek app (app.fleek.co).
+Log in, and visit this section to view a list of them, and copy the hash if necessary:

+(((IMAGE)))

+This tab is an overview of all the IPFS hashes attached to your account.
+This includes:

+- Files pinned to IPFS directly using the Fleek SDK.
+- Files from sites hosted on IPFS through Fleek.
+- Files uploaded to your IPFS storage from the Storage Tab / UI.

 ----
 ## Storing on the Internet Computer
 To start using IC Storage, you need to first **go to the Fleek app, visit the Canisters tab and deploy a new Asset Canister**.
 Fleek will automatically handle the deploy for you.